stevencpetersen/DataPeerAssessment/README.md

 It requires the working directory to be the \getdata_projectfiles_UCI HAR Dataset\UCI HAR Dataset directory with the \test and \train subdirectories present.

-The folllwong files are expected to be in the working directory:
+The following files are expected to be in the working directory:

 activity_labels.txt
 features.txt